dakujem/oliva-tree/readme.md

 - updated licensing to enable multi-licensing, i.e. one can now use any of GPL, MIT or BSD license, see [license.md](license.md) for more information

+## Missing features

+I never added these...

+* prunning (condition- and depth-based)
+* node moving mechanism / helpers
+* tree writers - alter the node's data to reflect current tree structure (prepare for storage) - a counterpart to tree builders
+* unite and document exception codes
+* support for nested sets data model

 ## Notes

-* great thank's to folks in **Via Aurea, s.r.o.** for providing valuable support, motivation and real-life testing
+Great thank's to folks in [**Via Aurea**](https://github.com/viaaurea) for providing valuable support, motivation and real-life testing.

+> I wrote this lib many years ago.\
+> It still works, I'm proud of that, but it's not optimal.\
+> Let me know of any alternatives.